aristanetworks/avd/README.md

 ### Collection Installation

-Ansible galaxy hosts all stable version of this collection.
+Ansible galaxy hosts all stable versions of this collection.
 Installation from ansible-galaxy is the most convenient approach for consuming `arista.avd` content.
 Please follow [this](https://avd.sh/en/latest/docs/installation/collection-installation.html) guide.

 ### Requirements